-Preferential origin is linked to FTAs which grant members access to domestic market at preferential tariffs.
-Thus, preferential rules of origin help to determine whether goods qualify for the preferential tariff.
+Preferential origin grant members access to domestic market at preferential tariffs.
+Thus, rules of origin help to determine whether goods qualify for the nil or reduced tariffs.
 They are a set of criteria that the goods need to comply with to be considered originating in the territory of the trade agreement when exported to an FTA partner.
 These rules are based on the HS Classification and are in most cases specific to a product.

 Rules of origin are negotiated separately for every FTA and are attached to the main agreement in the form of a protocol or an annex on product specific rules of origin.
 Therefore, rules of origin vary significantly across agreements.

 How can you determine the origin of your goods?

 You can use one of the following options:

 a) Wholly obtained products are goods obtained entirely in the territory of an FTA party without the addition of any non-originating materials.
 In some agreements, there is also a wholly produced category goods which are produced or manufactured exclusively from wholly obtained inputs and are treated a wholly obtained products.

 b) Substantial transformation is a type of rule of origin that requires goods to undergo a certain process in order to be considered originating in a given country.
 This transformation can be expressed in three different ways.

 Change in tariff classification: a rule that requires non-originating materials to have undergone a change in HS Classification in order to obtain originating status.